Tendrl/tendrl-ansible/README.md

   tendrl components and etcd instance).

-## How do I install Tendrl with tendrl-ansbile?
+## How do I install Tendrl with tendrl-ansible?

 1)  Install tendrl-ansible: